run-ai/docs/docs/developer/k8s-api/launch-job-via-yaml.md

 The easiest way to submit Jobs to the Run:AI GPU cluster is via the Run:AI Command-line interface (CLI).
 Still, the CLI is not a must.
 It is only a wrapper for a more detailed Kubernetes API syntax using YAML.

 There are cases where you want to forgo the CLI and use direct YAML calls.
 A frequent scenario for using the Kubernetes YAML syntax to submit Jobs is __integrations__.
-Researchers may already be working with an existing system which submits Jobs, and want to continue working with the same system.
+Researchers may already be working with an existing system that submits Jobs, and want to continue working with the same system.
 Though it is possible to call the Run:AI CLI from the customer's integration, it is sometimes not enough.

 ## Terminology